-Aortic stenosis (AS) affects more than 2% of the elderly population in western countries, that is much as Alzheimer disease.
-Due to the aging of the population, this percentage wil double or even triple in the next 50 years.
-Symptomatic aortic stenosis is a fatal disease: without intervention, 1 in 5 people will die within 2 years.
-Currently, the treatment consists of surgical (SVR) or percutaneous valve replacement (TAVR).
+Aortic stenosis (AS) affects more than 2% of the elderly population in Western countries, that is as much as Alzheimer's disease.
+Due to population ageing, this percentage will double or even triple in the next 50 years.
+Symptomatic AS is a fatal disease: without intervention, 1 in 5 people will die within 2 years.
+Currently, the treatment consists of surgical valve replacement (SAVR) or percutaneous valve replacement (TAVI).